homemadearcade/zero/todo/BACKLOGTODO.md

 swap all the objects to correct layers when it changes so we can use the layers correctly for visibility and for taking pictures...

+TOUR component for admins?
+There this 'tour component' I found when searching ui libraries, its dope!

 COBROWSING PUBLISHER CHECK if its connected to the client? why is that?
 Theres some problem right !
 COBROWSING_UPDATE_ACKNOWLEDGED?
 Perhaps...

 Fix with Cobrowsing?? right now broken af when switching between two different users